Compare Current Mortgage Rates

 How Are Mortgage Rates Trending?

-Despite the Federal Reserve cutting rates by 0.50% on September 18, mortgage rates have steadily increased after hitting several-year lows earlier that month.
-Although the divergence might have caught some consumers by surprise, it's not completely unexpected.
+Despite the Federal Reserve cutting rates by a total of 0.75 percentage points in September and November, there hasn't been much motion in average mortgage rates.
+This might have caught some consumers by surprise, but it's not completely unexpected.

 The federal funds rate tends to directly impact variable-rate loans, such as credit card debt, and the interest you earn on deposit accounts.
 It can also indirectly affect mortgage rates.
 However, mortgage rates tend to move in either direction depending on the condition of U.S. bond markets and the broader economy, including the unemployment rate and retail sales totals.